-The main ingredient of this medicine, duloxetine, is used in other medicines for other conditions:
+The active substance of Duloxetine capsules, duloxetine, is used in other medicines for other conditions:

-• diabetic neuropathic pain, depression, anxiety and urinary incontinence
+• diabetic neuropathic pain, depression, anxiety and urinary incontinence.

 Using more than one of these medicines at the same time should be avoided.
 Check with your doctor if you are already taking other medicines containing duloxetine.